Victorio Stainless Steel Steam Canner

 Flat steaming rack that comes with the VKP1054 high-top aluminum model.

-The Model VKP1130 (stainless steel) and VKP1145 (aluminum) come with the wire-type rack.
-Both are “multi-canners.”
+The VKP1145 (aluminum) come with the wire-type rack, this is a “multi-canner.”

 We’ve used the rack; it’s a high-quality, strong, stainless-steel metal rack with relatively close-together rungs that many jar sizes will be stable on (in any event, it’s less tippy than most wire racks that come with water-bath canners.)
 And, it seems impervious to rust or discoloration.
 For steam canning, you use the rack inverted, so that it actually acts as a stand to hold the jars just above the surface of the boiling water.